CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Discussion

 \subsection{Threats to Validity}

-We identify and address two primary threats to validity in our paper.
-The first threat is the representativeness of our experimental setup.
-To mitigate this concern, we conduct comprehensive evaluation spanning three mainstream LLMs from different model families (proprietary and open-source), four diverse benchmarks covering various difficulty levels and domains, and demonstrate extensibility of CAM to other MACGS in \S~\ref{sec:generalizability}.
-The second threat is subjectivity in manual feature importance analysis.
-To ensure reliability, we employ two software developers with over five years of programming experience to independently annotate feature rankings for sampled problems and resolve all disagreements.
+We identify and address three threats to validity.
+First, regarding representativeness of experimental setup, we conduct comprehensive evaluation across three mainstream LLMs from different families and four diverse benchmarks, and demonstrate CAM's extensibility to other MACGS in \S~\ref{sec:generalizability}.
+Second, to mitigate subjectivity in manual feature importance analysis, two software developers independently annotated feature rankings for sampled problems, with all disagreements resolved.
+Third, to address stochasticity, we set all backend LLMs to temperature = 0 and validate stability across three runs, confirming consistent feature importance and rankings.